JetBrains/intellij-sdk-docs/topics/tutorials/top_level_notifications.md

 </extensions>
 ```

 > A good ID completes this phrase: "Notifications in this group tell the user about…".
-See the [UI Guidelines for further tips on naming conventions.](https://plugins.jetbrains.com/docs/intellij/balloon.html#naming-a-notification-group)
+See the [](balloon.md#naming-a-notification-group)
 >
 {style="tip"}